Everest Base Camp Trek via Phaplu

 If your body feels a little slower or you prefer a more meditative day, the Dolma Ri ridge hike is the softest and most relaxed option.
 The trail undulates gently along the hills above Dingboche, with minimal steep climbing and plenty of space to walk at your own rhythm.
 This route is less crowded and quieter.

-By early afternoon, you will be back in Dingboche for lunch, warm tea, and a proper rest.
+By early afternoon, you are back in Dingboche for lunch, warm tea, and a proper rest.

 • Overnight Altitude:4940m/16207ft.